 You must purchase this integration separately from your BeyondTrust Privileged Remote Access solution.
-For more information, contact BeyondTrust sales.
+For more information, contact BeyondTrust's Sales team.

 BeyondTrust's Privileged Remote Access plugin integration with Privileged Identity enables automatic password injection to authorized systems through encrypted BeyondTrust connections, removing the need to share and expose credentials to privileged accounts.
 In addition to the retrieval and automatic rotation of standard credentials, the integration also has the ability to retrieve shared credential lists, giving domain admins and other privileged users access to those credentials for use on the targeted systems.

 The integration between BeyondTrust PRA and PI enables:

 - One-click password injection and session spawning

 - Credentials never exposed to authorized users of BeyondTrust

 - Access to systems on or off the network with no pre-configured VPN or other routing in place

 - Passwords always stored securely in the Privileged Identity server